Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate/mapping-table.md

 extended specifications of ArchiMate using basic ArchiMate building blocks to allow for more expressiveness.
 An example of such an overlay is especially important for threat modeling: the ArchiMate risk and security overlay. [[1]](#references) [[2]](#references)

-This section introducs a table mapping the used concepts to its definitions and how it is mapped in the overlay.
+This section introduces a table mapping the used concepts to their definitions and how they are mapped in the overlay.
-Note, in the section of this one we will expand upon the mapping.
+Note, in the section after this one we will expand upon the mappings.
-Use this as section more as a reference for definitions and a quick overview for the overlay.
+Instead, use this as section more as a reference for definitions and a quick overview for the overlay.

 ## Risk & Security concepts mapped to ArchiMate
 | Concept | Summary | Mapping |